-3.2 Statement of the PGIML Board of Directors - The Approach to Risk Management
+3.2 Statement of the PGIMW- The Approach to Risk Management

-In accordance with MIFIDPRU 8.2.2 (1), the following statement has been approved by PGIML's board of directors (the "Board").
+In accordance with MIFIDPRU 8.2.2 (1), the following statement has been approved by the PGIMW Management Committee (the "Management Committee")

-The directors of PGIML (the "Directors") regularly assess the Firm's risk strategy from both a commercial and risk of harm perspective to provide reasonable assurance that the long-term consequences of any strategic decision are understood and considered.
-PGIML's Risk Committee oversees the effective risk management of the Firm and reviews and monitors risk strategy, risk appetite, the risk management framework and risk policies each of which is recommended by the Risk Committee for approval by the Board of PGIML.
-This process is further enhanced by the ICARA Committee (the "IC") who ensure that adequate capital and liquid assets are maintained to mitigate ongoing business risk or perform an orderly wind down of the Firm.
+The members of the Management Committee (the "Committee Members") regularly assess the Firm's risk strategy from both a commercial and risk of harm perspective to ensure the long-term consequences of any strategic decision are understood and considered.
+PGIMW's Operational and Regulatory Risk Committee (the "Risk Committee") oversees the effective risk management of the Firm and reviews and monitors risk strategy, risk appetite, the risk management framework and risk policies which is recommended by the Risk Committee for approval by the Management Committee of PGIMW.
+This process is further enhanced by the ICARA Committee (the "IC"), a committee of the PFL board, who ensure that adequate capital and liquid assets are maintained at all times to mitigate ongoing business risk or perform an orderly wind down of the firm.

 PGIM UK/EU Group has governance and internal control arrangements in place to manage risks across the business.
 The risk management framework is central to the Firm's internal capital and risk assessment ("ICARA") process.
-The ICARA, which has been adopted by PGIML, sets out the ongoing risk and harm assessments of PFL and the PGIM UK/EU Group and how it intends to mitigate those risks and harms, such as 'Fraud' and 'Regulatory Compliance', and how much capital and liquid assets are necessary, having considered those risks and the mitigating factors (see section 3.7 for more detail on the ICARA process).
+The ICARA, which has been adopted by PGIMW, sets out the ongoing risk and harm assessments of PFL and the PGIM UK/EU Group and how it intends to mitigate those risks and harms, such as 'Fraud' and 'Regulatory Compliance', and how much capital and liquid assets are necessary, having considered those risks and the mitigating factors (see section 3.8 for more detail on the ICARA process).